Menu

 Trail Description

 The main trail leads into the woods at the end of Simon Hill Road, to the top of Simon Hill, and down the other side.
 After traversing some wetlands at Burnt Plain Swamp, it continues into the Bowker Street portion of the property.
 Here there are some trail loops.
 The main trail continues to Bowker Street.
 In the Bowker Street area, look for a small sign pointing the way to Hatch Lots.
-This new (2020) connector trail is still under construction, but it is easy enough to follow and will extend your walk considerably.
+This connector trail will extend your walk considerably.

 The terrain here might not be suitable for everyone.
 It is very rocky in places, and often steeper than what one would expect to find in the area.
 Those seeking a little elevation will enjoy the hills.
 Step carefully, especially when fallen leaves cover the trails in the fall.